liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/allow-or-prevent-custom-script.md

 > [!IMPORTANT]
 > If SharePoint was set up for your organization before 2015, your custom script settings might still be set to _Not Configured_ even though in the SharePoint admin center they appear to be set to prevent users from running custom script.
 In this case, users won't be able to copy items between SharePoint sites and between OneDrive and SharePoint.
 On the <a href="https://go.microsoft.com/fwlink/?linkid=2185072" target="_blank">Settings page in the SharePoint admin center</a>, to accept the custom script settings as they appear, select **OK**, and enable cross-site copying.
 For more info about copying items between OneDrive and SharePoint, see [Copy files and folders between OneDrive and SharePoint sites](https://support.office.com/article/67a6323e-7fd4-4254-99a8-35613492a82f).

-## To temporarely allow custom script on SharePoint sites
+## To temporarily allow custom script on SharePoint sites

 > [!CAUTION]
 > Before you allow custom script on sites in your organization, make sure you understand the [security implications](security-considerations-of-allowing-custom-script.md).